eduardoposadas/test_pybind11/README.md

     result[index] = s;
 }
 ```
-The fundamental difference with the code running on CPU is that the start and end of the number of iterations to be calculated by each thread, the `start` and `end` variables, have to be calculated within the thread since all threads are launched at the same time with the call (FIXME ref CalculatingPi_gpu.cu line 121) `.
+The fundamental difference with the code running on CPU is that the start and end of the number of iterations to be calculated by each thread, the `start` and `end` variables, have to be calculated within the thread since all threads are launched at the same time with the [call](https://github.com/eduardoposadas/test_pybind11/blob/64592f1bae25b268000c96c123261bb66d8bfcb0/CalculatingPi_gpu.cu#L121) `
 pi_leibniz<<<gridSize, blockSize><(dev_result, iterations);`.

 Similarly, since there is no possibility for each thread to return a value, the result of each thread is stored in an array called `result` in the position indicated by the variable `index`.
 This variable indicates the thread number and is calculated based on CUDA's own variables [calls](https://docs.nvidia.com/cuda/cuda-c-programming-guide/#built-in-variables) `blockIdx` and `blockDim`.

-Another difference (FIXME ref CalculatingPi_gpu.cu line 16) with the code running on CPU is the type of the value returned by each thread.
+Another [difference](https://github.com/eduardoposadas/test_pybind11/blob/64592f1bae25b268000c96c123261bb66d8bfcb0/CalculatingPi_gpu.cu#L17) with the code running on CPU is the type of the value returned by each thread.
 While in the code running on CPU the value is of type `long double`, in the code running on GPU it is of type `double` since the `long double` type is not [supported](https://docs.nvidia.com/cuda/archive/9.2/cuda-c-programming-guide/#long-double) by CUDA in the code running on GPU.

 The computer I was running these tests on had an Nvidia GTX 1050 card, a rather modest card but in this case it does its job perfectly.
 The execution times for n=100_000_000:
 ```